-Given the choice, whether to rule the corrupt and failing empire, or to challenge fates for another throw, a better throw against one's destiny - what was a king to do?
-And does one truly have a choice?
-One can only match, move by move, the machinations of fate and thus defy the tyrannous stars.
+Given the choice, whether to rule a corrupt and failing empire, or to challenge the fates for another throw, a better throw against one's destiny - what was a king to do?
+But does one truly have a choice?
+One can only match, move by move, the machinations of fate, and thus defy the tyrannous stars.

 It is not often that a man sees his own corpse.
 It is a sobering experience.
 But I am far less interested in my own corpse than I am in yours.
 Prepare yourself, vampire.

 All in time, sirrah.
 Yes, time.
 Unless you master it, it will master you.

 — Moebius, in his guise as the Oracle.

 After slaughtering six of the sheep, I defeated their pathetic little shepherd, Malek.
 Since then our kind has not bothered with the cattle, except to feed.
 I suggest you do the same.
 Meddling with the affairs of man can do us no good.
 Sarafan witch hunts are much too tedious to concern ourselves with.
 Am I understood, Kain?

 What game is this, where every player on the board claims the same pawn?

 — Raziel, summing up most of the major themes.